opensearch-project/documentation-website/_dashboards-assistant/index.md

 <img width="450px" src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/entry.png" alt="OpenSearch Assistant icon">

 ## Configuring the plugin
-Please check flow framework documentation to get the default chatbot template and modify it with your own model.
-You can also customize tools you want to use in the chatbot.
-For more details, checkout the [Getting started guide](https://github.com/opensearch-project/dashboards-assistant/blob/main/GETTING_STARTED_GUIDE.md)
+Go to the [Flow Framework plugin](https://github.com/opensearch-project/flow-framework) documentation to get the default chatbot template.
+You can modify this template to use your own model and customize the chatbot tools.
+Go to the [Getting started guide](https://github.com/opensearch-project/dashboards-assistant/blob/main/GETTING_STARTED_GUIDE.md) for step-by-step instructions.

 ## Use dashboards assistant
 ### Start the conversation